 During development of the LUCP, a concern was identified related to potential public access to groundwater monitoring wells in the RMA NWR public use area.
 To minimize the potential for exposure to groundwater or damage to these wells, the Army identified wells within close proximity to hiking trails and placed locks on them.
-Inspection of these well locks is included in the land use control reporting (Section 7.4.1).
+Inspection of these well locks is included in the land use control reporting (Section 7.4.1) and a listing of the wells is provided with the inspection record included in Attachment 1.